sontung/ar-vloc/README.md

 # Visual localization for augmented reality

 ## to do
-- there are scores for features and matching pairs
-- integrate d2 net features
+- share one matrix for query image across all pipeline

 ## main script = `retrieval_based.py`